 I also took advantage of Wixie's ability to print multiple images on the same page.
-I choose Trading Card format to print 9 copies on a page and have enough to easy distribute to his classmates in preschool.
+I choose the Trading Card format to print 9 copies on a page and have enough to easily distribute to his classmates in preschool.

 While the Valentine's I created were fun, they are no match for Valentine's created by students.
 By February, students know how to use the Wixie paint tools.
 So rather than trying to gather and manage craft materials for 20+ students, provide them with a blank canvas in Wixie and ask them to design their own card.

-If you open a Wixie project and connect it to the Valentine's folder in the library (Wixie button>Project Information>Options>Stickers>Holiday>Valentines), then you can assign the "blank" page to your students and have it open up to the Valentine's folder of images.
+If you open a new blank Wixie project, go to the File menu and choose Project Settings to connect it to the Valentine's folder in the library Then you can assign the "blank" page to your students and have it open up to the Valentine's folder of images.
 You can also use this same process to have the project open up to the Paint panel and create their own original designs, which are even more meaningful.

-Wixie and Pixie can print in a range of sizes and formats.
-If your students create a cover image on one page and then write text on a another page, print as a Greeting Card, then fold and share.
+Wixie can print in a range of sizes and formats.
+If your students create a cover image on one page and then write text on another page, print it as a Greeting Card, then fold and share.
 The same is true for a four-page booklet, it just takes more time to create two more pages than the greeting card.